tiger4589/cqrs-lib/README.md

 builder.Services.AddCQRSLibrary(Assembly.GetAssembly(typeof(GetUserQuery))!);
 ```

-Since all of our code resides in one simple project, we can simply call our extension method with one assembly, using the `Assembly.GetAssembly` method.
+Since all of our code resides in one project, we can simply call our extension method with that assembly, using the `Assembly.GetAssembly` method.

 Finally, our `UserController` can now inject the `IDispatcher` and start calling different commands and queries: